-January 4, 2023
+March 22, 2023

-The U.S. Fish and Wildlife Service (Service) and the Florida Fish and Wildlife Conservation Commission (FWC) have ramped up the Unified Command (UC) response to the manatee Unusual Mortality Event (UME) on the Atlantic Coast for the 2022-2023 winter season.
+The U.S. Fish and Wildlife Service (Service) and the Florida Fish and Wildlife Conservation Commission (FWC) continue the Unified Command (UC) response to the manatee Unusual Mortality Event (UME) on the Atlantic Coast for the 2022-2023 winter season.
 The UC priorities focus on providing enhanced response support for carcass recovery and necropsy, the investigation of the UME, the Manatee Rescue & Rehabilitation Partnership (MRP), and external communications.

-The Temporary Field Response Station and UC Command Center for the 2022-2023 winter season are fully operational.
-The Response Station and Command Center are located at Florida Power & Light Company's Cape Canaveral Clean Energy Center in Brevard County.
-The Response Station supports several ongoing UME response operations in the central Indian River Lagoon, such as manatee rescue, carcass recovery, limited field health assessments, and a short-term, supplemental feeding trial for manatees at this site.
-Environmental conditions and manatee presence continue to guide the feeding trial.
-Since staff initiated the supplemental feeding trial at the site on December 16, manatee presence there has ranged from 3 to 75 individual animals when food is present.
-When not at the Temporary Response Field Station or other areas in the region, the majority of local manatees have been documented in the Florida Power & Light Cape Canaveral Energy Center's warm-water discharge just north of the feeding trial site.
+The Temporary Field Response Station (TFRS) and UC Command Center for the 2022-2023 winter season are located at Florida Power & Light Company's Cape Canaveral Energy Center (CCEC) in Brevard County.
+The TFRS supports several ongoing UME response operations in the central Indian River Lagoon, such as manatee rescue, carcass recovery, limited field health assessments, and a short-term, supplemental feeding trial for manatees at this site.
+Staff initiated the current supplemental feeding trial at the site on December 16.